While the new system doesn’t mean the ‘death of the training contract’, it does open new roads to qualifying as a solicitor.

 Does that sound SQEasy?

 Everything a candidate intends to count towards their 24 months must be signed off by a qualified solicitor (though they don’t need to be currently practicing) and must have “provided the opportunity to develop some or all of the prescribed competences for solicitors.”
-There’s also the added challenge of finding work experience in the post-Covid era – the SRA has explicitly encouraged candidates to seek virtual opportunities wherever they’re available.
-With the entire legal profession shifting towards increased levels of remote working anyway, don’t look past any chances to build your experience through a computer screen.
+With the entire legal profession shifting towards increased levels of remote working, don’t look past any chances to build your experience virtually.

-All that’s left is to work out how you’re going to track your experience!
+All that’s left is to work out is how you’re going to track your experience!
 One option is a new SQE Journal app launched by Flex Legal, offering students the ability to digitally record experience as well as their supervisor’s feedback and authorisation.
-It’s also possible to notify the SRA of qualifying work experience via the organisation’s own website – the SQE exams don’t start until November 2021, but you can start logging any experience you’ve built up right away.
+It’s also possible to notify the SRA of qualifying work experience via the organisation’s own website.

 We’d advise you keep your mind open to all the opportunities made possible by the new route to qualifying as a solicitor.
 Many will still opt for the traditional training contract, but it need not be the only thing you consider if you’re looking to kickstart your legal career.